getong/getong_code_snippet/rust_code/veloren.md

 ## common_state::State;
 State is just a basic usage of [specs](https://github.com/amethyst/specs)

+## comp is the Component of the ECS
+comm::comp crate holds the definition of all the components of the veloren.

 ## common_systems crate is the same basic usage of specs
+common_systems crate holds the definition of all the System methods of the veloren.

 ## veloren use sqlite to store data.
 The rusqlite crate is used to handle the connection.